AminMemariani/step_bar/README.md

 ## Example app

 See `/example` for a runnable demo showcasing mobile and web layout.
+The example includes:
+- Interactive 4-step wizard with navigation
+- Both default and custom themed StepBar widgets
+- Comprehensive README with usage examples
+- Button navigation and direct step jumping

 ## Testing